fosterrath-mila/ift6759/projects/project1/dataframe.md

 The dataframe is indexed using timestamps compatible with Python's ``datetime`` package ([more info here](https://docs.python.org/3/library/datetime.html)).
 These timestamps are in Coordinated Universal Time (or "UTC"), so do not be worried if sunrise/sunset times seem off.
-Just keep this in mind if you plan on using local (station) times in your solution.
-The dataframe possesses an entry for every 15 minute interval over the entire 2010-2015 period.
+Just keep this in mind if you plan on using local (station) times in your final submission.
+The dataframe possesses an entry for every possible 15 minute interval over the entire 2010-2015 period.
 If data is missing in an interval, the dataframe will still have an indexed entry, but some of its attributes may be "NaNs".

 ## Dataframe columns